kylegk/game-library-manager/README.md

 After configuring the `.env` file, you can start the API by executing the apporpiate `go run main.go` or `go build` commands.

 ### React front-end
 This part of the project is the most straight forward to get running.
-Simply switch to the `js/` directory and execute `yarn get` or `npm get` to install the required packages.
+Simply switch to the `js/` directory and execute `yarn` or `npm install` to install the required packages.
 Once the packages are installed, start the project using `yarn start` or `npm start`.